 Like for the beverage, also food in Sardinia is very much influenced by agricultural and farming tradition, and dishes are mainly composed with ingredients that in the past were cheap and easily available.
 This is how our cuisine uses cheese, milk, honey, mushrooms, vegetable soups, bread, olive oil, meat and fish.
 Also the main herbs and spices we use to cook have always been the ones we directly produce, such as saffron, rosmarine, mint, bay leaf, myrtle, thyme and sage among the most popular.

-Contini’s winery has its headquarter in Cabras, sundrenched hamlet set in the Sinis Peninsula, Sardinia’s central-western coast.
+Contini’s winery has its headquarter in Cabras, a sundrenched hamlet set in the Sinis Peninsula and one of Sardinia’s prettiest towns.
 Rich in ponds full of fish, fertile lands and a diverse fauna, the area was densely populated already 6.000 years ago.
 Here many ancient relics belonging to different civilizations have been found, such as Phoenician tombs, statues representing Mother goddess, the oldest deity in the island, symbol of the earth’s fertility very likely introduced by Middle Eastern populations, and Roman columns.
-Near Cabras there is the former Roman settlement of Tharros which, before becoming Roman was nuragic and punic (Latin term that refers to the Carthaginians’ Phoenician ancestry).
+Near Cabras there is the former Roman settlement of Tharros which, before becoming Roman was Nuragic and Punic (Latin term that refers to the Carthaginians’ Phoenician ancestry).
 Its strategic position near the coast made it an excellent place for ships to moor and trade agricultural products and minerals from the inland.
-Despite the many populations that followed each other in Tharros, today it appears to us as it was during Roman times, straight paved roads, a wide square called forum, temples, aqueducts, thermal baths and a small amphitheater.
+Despite the many populations that followed each other in Tharros, today it appears to us as it was during Roman times, straight paved roads, a wide square called forum, temples, aqueducts, thermal baths and a small amphitheatre.

 Phoenician relations with Sardinia is what directly connects us to Lebanon, Phoenicians’ original land, probably our first connection with Middle Eastern populations, way before the Moorish presence in the Middle Ages.
 We don’t know much about Phoenician lifestyle in Sardinia, as we have found mainly necropolises, but by studying and observing the traditions of similar populations we can still gather that there was a mutual exchange in many aspects of living, such as food, cooking styles, ingredients’ combinations.